twormwood/Get_Clean_Data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+run_analysis.R contains the code to perform these transformations.
+The CodeBook.md explains in detail each transformation and how the data from the zip file is pieced together.